dlebansais/Method.Contracts/README.md

 ### Contract.Ensure

 This method takes advantage of compiler features to break when an expression is false with a meaningful text that includes the expression text.
 Its purpose is to check the value returned by a method and the object state.
-This check explicitely means you're declaring a code contract about the method exit state.
+This check explicitly means you're declaring a code contract about the method exit state.

 For example, consider this code :